-Pastoral care and support are fundamental to ensuring the girls achieve the best in all areas of school life.
-Woodford provides a warm, friendly and caring environment in which girls achieve outstanding success and seize the many and varied opportunities for personal and social development.
+Pastoral care and support are fundamental to ensuring that students achieve their best in all areas of school life.
+Woodford provides a warm, friendly and caring environment in which students achieve outstanding success and seize the many and varied opportunities for personal and social development.

 The pastoral system establishes the ethos of the school and provides the daily care of pupils.